 Los Angeles employment laws ensure that employers offer older employees benefits that are equal to those provided to younger workers, or that are of the same financial value.
 For any benefits that are more expensive (health benefits or life insurance), an employer may be allowed to offer alternative benefits to older workers, if the employer spends equal amounts on older and younger employees.
 To take advantage of this situation, an employer’s benefit plan must adhere to certain employment requisites.
 If you believe your employer’s benefit plan is unfair or discriminated against older employees, please consider contacting our age discrimination lawyers.

 Are you a victim of age discrimination in the workplace?

 It is against the law for employers (under the Age Discrimination in Employment Act) to terminate, refuse to hire or discriminate against employees or job applicants based on their age.
 Unfortunately, too many workers in Los Angeles are victims of age discrimination in the workplace, whether it is disguised as employment layoffs, cut offs or any other violations which create a hostile work environment.

-Panitz Law Group APC is a renowned employment law firm in Los Angeles with a diverse and professional team of age discrimination lawyers who have defended and successfully represented several individuals in Los Angeles against employers that have wrongfully and illegally treated our client due to his or her age.
+Wrongful Termination Law Group is a renowned employment law firm in Los Angeles with a team which has successfully represented many Los Angeles and Orange County employees against employers who have wrongfully and illegally treated the employee due to his or her age.

 Our experienced age discrimination lawyers understand how to recognize the routes that various employers in Los Angeles tend to engage in.
 We represent clients working in multiple industries and have noticed a widespread perception that older workers tend to fall victim to age discrimination in the workplace more often than younger employees.